risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mysql.md

 slug: /sink-to-mysql-with-jdbc
 ---

-In this guide, we will introduce how to sink data from RisingWave to JDBC-available databases using the JDBC sink connector.
-We also show how to create and connect to a database established on the cloud to minimize the efforts.
-Cloud databases can become an indispensable data sink for applications.
-AWS hosts Relational Database Services (RDS) that waive the need for setup and maintenance effort and has high availability and scalability options.
+This guide will introduce how to sink data from RisingWave to JDBC-available databases using the JDBC sink connector.
+MySQL is a commonly used RDS with a JDBC driver and it is available as a cloud database through AWS for easy setup and maintenance.
+We will show you how to configure MySQL and RisingWave to create a MySQL sink.
+The configurations for RisingWave when connecting to any JDBC-available database will be the same.

 ## Set up a MySQL database